-- Monitor the assessment of student learning in academic programs, including general education - Serve as consultant evaluators to the academic departments on the development and implementation of program assessment plans.

-- Develop and communicate to the college community annual goals on assessment that are consistent with the Academic Planning and Reporting Guide. - Develop plans for assessment workdays. - Provide feedback annually to faculty and departments on program assessment efforts. - Review and revise as needed the Academic Planning and Reporting Guide.
+- Monitor the assessment of student learning in academic programs, including the General Education and Co-Curricular programs. - Serve as consultant-evaluators to the academic departments on the development and implementation of program assessment plans. - Develop and communicate to the college community annual goals on assessment that are consistent with the Student Learning Guide. - Develop plans for assessment workdays. - Provide feedback annually to faculty and departments on program assessment efforts. - Review and revise as needed the Student Learning Guide.